Detectives find cause of Tiger Woods crash but won't reveal

 “We have all the contents of the black box, we’ve got everything,” Villanueva said.
 “It’s completed, signed, sealed and delivered.
 However, we can’t release it without the permission of the people involved in the collision.”

-Greg Risling, a spokesperson for the Los Angeles County district attorney, said in an email Wednesday that no complaints against Woods had been filed through their office regarding the crash.
+Greg Risling, a spokesperson for the Los Angeles County district attorney, said in an email Wednesday that no felony or misdemeanour complaints against Woods had been filed through their office regarding the crash.

 Villanueva's statement about privacy issues did not make sense to Joseph Giacalone, a professor at the John Jay College of Criminal Justice and a retired New York City Police Department sergeant, who has criticized the sheriff's response to the Woods incident from the start.